TL-System/plato/examples/personalized_fl/README.md

             - layer4
     ```

-- completion_modules_name: This is a list in which each item is a string presenting the parameter name.
-Once you set the `global_modules_name`, the client receives a portion of the model from the server.
-To embrace all parameters (i.e., the whole model) during the local update, you should set `completion_modules_name` to indicate which parts parameters will be loaded from the local side to merge with the received ones.
+- local_modules_name: This is a list in which each item is a string presenting the parameter name.
+Once you set the `local_modules_name`, the client receives a portion of the model from the server.
+To embrace all parameters (i.e., the whole model) during the local update, you should set `local_modules_name` to indicate which parts parameters will be loaded from the local side to merge with the received ones.
 This is more like: the whole model is A+B. The client receives A from the server.
 Then, the client loads B from the local side to merge with A. For example,
     ```yaml
     algorithm:
-        completion_modules_name:
+        local_modules_name:
             - linear
     ```